 - those that do not include these countdown signals.

-Where a crossing signal has this countdown clock, VC 21456 allows pedestrians to begin crossing when the light is blinking.
-They just have to reach the other side before it turns steady.
+Where a crossing signal has this countdown clock, pedestrians may begin crossing when the light is blinking: They just have to reach the other side before it turns steady.
 If there is no countdown clock on the signal, though, pedestrians are not supposed to enter the crosswalk once the signal begins to blink.5

-When pedestrians are not at a marked crosswalk or an intersection, they can still cross the street under the terms of CVC §21954.
-This statute requires walkers to yield the right-of-way to all vehicles that are close enough to be an “immediate hazard” to the pedestrian.
+When pedestrians are not at a marked crosswalk or an intersection, CVC 21954 allows them to cross the street as long as they yield the right-of-way to all vehicles that are close enough to be an “immediate hazard” to the pedestrian.

-The law does not prevent a driver from stopping in a crosswalk at a red light before making a right turn.
+The law does not prevent a driver from stopping at a crosswalk at a red light before making a turn.

 Vehicles do not have the right-of-way when they cross over a sidewalk.
-Pedestrians have the right of way.
+Pedestrians have the right-of-way on sidewalks since, according to CVC 550, sidewalks are meant for pedestrian traffic.

-This rule applies whenever cars turn into driveways and pass over a sidewalk on the way.
-A driver has to stop and let walkers pass by, first.
+Note that CVC 21663 permits cars to turn into or back out of driveways and pass over a sidewalk on the way.
+A driver just has to stop and let walkers pass by, first.

 California traffic rules give special protection to pedestrians who are blind, defined as having: